ministryofjustice/security-guidance/docs/email.md

 By their very nature, scams are harassing.
 Sending such mails using MoJ facilities is prohibited.
 The misuse of computer resources to harass other individuals or groups is unacceptable.
 Any person tempted to forward an email scam should familiarise themselves with the HR intranet pages, particularly the section regarding disciplinary action and electronic communications.

-*Scams also clog up the system and reduce the efficiency of our servers.*
+**Note:** Scams also clog up the system and reduce the efficiency of our servers.

 #### How to recognise a scam